agile-students-fall2025/4-final-random_grandeeism/front-end/guidelines/text_article_reader.md

 - [ ] Back button returns to list
 - [ ] Close button works
 - [ ] External link opens in new tab
-- [ ] Routes to VideoViewer for videos
-- [ ] Routes to PodcastViewer for podcasts

 ### Mobile
 - [ ] Touch selection works